sww1235/gene-home-automation/RPi-Process.md

 This will be your newly created 'thing'.
 In the details pane, there will be an entry called `REST API endpoint`.
 This is one of the secrets that you will need in order to enable communication between the RPi and Amazon.
+Make sure to copy and paste this somewhere as you will need it later.

 Now you will need to create a new user in another part of AWS called Internet Access Management (IAM).
 This is how the RPi and Amazon are going to be able to